Anna Chmelková

-Anna Chmelková (née Blanáriková; born 26 July 1944) is a Slovak former track and field sprinter who competed for Czechoslovakia in the 400 metres.
+Anna Chmelková, née Anna Blanáriková, (26 July 1944) is a Slovak former track and field sprinter who competed for Czechoslovakia in the 400 metres.
 She was the first Slovak to win a European gold medal in athletics, doing so at the 1966 European Athletics Championships.
 She also represented Czechoslovakia at the 1968 Mexico City Olympics.

 Chmelková was a four-time Czechoslovak national champion and improved the national record several times.
 Her personal best of 52.9 seconds was achieved while winning her European title.

 Career

 Born in Špačince, now in the Trnava Region of Slovakia, she took up athletics around 1959, working with coaches Karl Sidley and Jozefa Manu in Bratislava.
 She was trained by Pavol Glesk in the mid-1960s and it was during this period that she rose to the national level.
 She achieved her first Czechoslovak national record in 1963, setting a time of 56.2 seconds in a still-developing national scene.
 Running under her maiden name, she claimed the 400 m title at the 1964 Czechoslovak Athletics Championships in a time of 55.0 seconds.
 This marked a big improvement in time compared to past winners.
 This ranked her in the top 25 globally that year.

 Chmelkova was part of an emergent women's track team under Pavol Glesk, with three other athletes becoming national standouts: Eva Glesková (later a 100 m world record holder), Eva Šuranová (a 1972 Olympic medalist) and Jozefína Čerchlanová (a 1976 Olympian).
 The group were part of the athletics section of the Slovan Bratislava sports club, led by Jan Koštial.
 Chmelková also got married during this period, to fellow national athlete Vladimir Chmelkov (a triple jumper).